Breathe Easier: CA’s Fitness Team Shares Best Masks For Working Out

 First, these masks are locally made, and we love supporting local businesses.
 Second, they’re pretty darn comfy.

-“They are lightweight, form fitting to stay in place and ear loops are very comfortable,” Silva said.
+“They are lightweight, form fitting to stay in place and ear loops are very comfortable,” Silva says.

 UA SportsMask by Under Armour ($30 each on underarmour.com)